junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean's heart sinks: you are, aren't you?
 Why don't you tell me?!

-### Chapter 8: You're Up, Dr. Phil
+### Chap.
+4: You're Up, Dr. Phil

-**(outline: From Chap 3-7 quietly describe Cas' getting worse, souls go wild in vail, has to take Lucifer's advice to release Michael, get Rowena to help, Winchester counseling time for Michael/Lucifer)**
+> From previous chapters quietly describe Cas' getting worse, souls go wild in vail, has to take Lucifer's advice to release Michael, get Rowena to help, Winchester counseling time for Michael/Lucifer

 <br>